boilermanc/sproutify/community-feature-ideas.md

 - ❌ Inappropriate images or language

 **For help and troubleshooting:**
-Use Tower Buddy AI assistant or contact support directly.
+Use Sage AI assistant or contact support directly.

 ---